Go for Sisters

-Go for Sisters is a 2013 crime drama, written and directed by John Sayles.
+Go for Sisters is a 2013 American crime drama film written and directed by John Sayles.
 The title refers to the history of friendship between the two main characters: when they were in high school, the two African American women were so close they could "go for sisters".
 Sayles shot the film in 19 days, using 65 locations, for under a million dollars.
 The DVD was released in August 2014 and features a Director's Commentary in which Sayles talks at length about the art and craft of guerrilla film making.

 Plot

 Bernice is a tough, no-nonsense parole officer whose son has gone missing.
 Fontayne is her old high school buddy whose brush with a possible parole violation lands her case on Bernice's desk.
 When Bernice discovers that her son is a possible murder suspect, she enlists Fontayne in a quest to rescue her son from what turns out to be Drug Lords and a Chinese Snakehead.
 Before they cross the border into Tijuana and Mexicali, Bernice also enlists the help of Freddy Suarez, a disgraced myopic ex-cop, whose nickname used to be "The Terminator".

 As the story unfolds, Mahershala Ali, Isaiah Washington and Harold Perrineau each deliver brief but plot-twisting cameos.